-The steel distribution division has experienced gross margins return to traditional levels.
-The division will continue to target sales efforts on seamless steel pipe, both at small and large diameter ranges.
-We expect gross margins in 2012 to remain consistent to those experienced in 2011.
+The steel distribution division is continuing to service its customers with competitively priced seamless steel pipe, in various lengths and grades of pipe.
+Gross margins have remained consistent for the first half of the year and management feels that margins should remain consistent for the remainder of 2012.
+The division was able to success obtain a large seamless pipe order at the end of the second quarter, but it is uncertain if large orders such as this will reoccur in the future.
 Over the short to medium term, the division will continue to attract customers through its manufacturing of large diameter seamless pipe and look to obtain additional sales volumes in the distribution division for the commodity pipe size range.
 Sales efforts will be combined between the two steel divisions to better service the needs of our customers with the products they require.
-Management will also provide distribution of welded pipe in 2012 to service demand in the construction and mechanical industries.